pelotom/effectful/README.md

 ## Limitations

 Within the lexical scope of a `effectfully` block, not all invocations of `unwrap` / `!` are valid; in particular, function bodies cannot contain `unwrap` calls except in certain limited cases (anonymous functions passed to `map`, `flatMap`, `foreach` and `withFilter`).
-When `unwrap` is used in an unsupported position, it will be flagged with an error, and when used outside of any `effectfully` block, it will be flagged with a deprecation warning (in Scala 2.10.2 this will also be an error).
+Also, of course, it makes no sense to use `unwrap` outside of an `effectfully` block.
+When `unwrap` is used in an unsupported position, it will be flagged with an error.